 In retrospect, if "all that other stuff" hadn't happened, I probably would not have opened my mind to other possibilities elsewhere.
 And as the details of my relocation fell magically in place, the heart-shaped stone played a mystical part.

-As I reached Boynton Canyon Vista trailhead, I could hear Robert playing his flute.
-When I reached the summit, I found a safe perch on the rocky ledge, cradled within the exposed, brawny roots of a twisted Juniper tree.
-I watched in awe as Robert balanced cross-legged atop the rock formation known as "Kachina Woman" and played his melodious flute tunes.
-Later, Robert scrambled down from the formation and gifted me with a heart rock that, as he explains it, "embodies the energy of the vortex and represent unconditional love."
+As we reached Boynton Canyon Vista trailhead, we could hear Robert playing his flute.
+When we reached the summit, we found a safe perch on the rocky ledge, cradled within the exposed, brawny roots of a twisted Juniper tree.
+We both watched in awe as Robert balanced cross-legged atop the rock formation known as "Kachina Woman" and played his melodious flute tunes.
+Later, Robert scrambled down from the formation and gifted us both with a heart rock that, as he explains it, "embodies the energy of the vortex and represents unconditional love."